-LOST AND FOUND
+LOST & FOUND

-Please label your child's items with his/her name, especially on coats, backpacks and lunchboxes.
+Please label your child's items with his/her name, especially on coats, backpacks, and lunchboxes.
 The Lost and Found is located in the cafeteria at BCF and in the front entry at BCH.
-BCSRCP lost & found is located in the main entry way.
-Small articles such as books, wallets, classes, keys, etc., are kept in the main offices.
+Small articles or items of value, such as wallets, classes, keys, etc., are kept in the main offices.
 Please check regularly for lost items.
 Unclaimed clothing is donated to the PTA Clothing Center at multiple times throughout the school year.